ColinPattinson/Updates/30/index.md

 - Wrote up chat and sent links/advice
 - We have our Healthy Start team day tomorrow.
 I pulled all the plans together and finalised the agenda.
 Going to be a fun day.
 - 1:1 with [Nayeema](https://twitter.com/NayeemaC?lang=en).
-- Adding to a colleagues “what to expect from an alpha” slide deck for teams new to an alpha.
+- Adding to a colleagues “what to expect from an alpha” slide deck.
 Has some great bits in it already.
 I added a tiny amount.

 ## What I've been reading
 1. [Nature report on an app](https://www.nature.com/articles/s41746-018-0039-z) that is telling users health information they want to hear mean potentially meaning they are more likely to use and enjoy the service even though its inaccurate.
 Interesting and scary.